-- The Corporation's net deficit in the statement of net position (deficit) increased to \$6,167 million at June 30, 2022, from \$5,560 million at June 30, 2021, an increase of approximately \$607 million, or 11%.
-The increase in net deficit is due to the Corporation recording interest on its bonds payable of approximately \$600 million, of which \$170 million represent the accretion of interest on capital appreciation bonds during the year ended June 30, 2022.
-Also, during the year ended June 30, 2022, the Corporation accrued the amount of \$6 million representing the remaining sales and use tax ("SUT") collections deposited free and clear of the statutory lien that will be paid to the Commonwealth of Puerto Rico (the "Commonwealth") in accordance with Section 5.10 of the Indenture (as defined below). - COFINA Revenues (as defined below) increased to \$473 million in fiscal year 2022 from \$454 million in fiscal year 2021, an increase of approximately \$19 million, or 4%.
-This increase was due to a statutory rate increase of 4% provided by Act No.91, as amended.
-The term "COFINA Revenues" refers to the first funds up to an amount equal to fifty-three and sixty-five one hundredths percent (53.65%) of the Fixed Income Amount for each fiscal year, which is a statutorily determined amount that increases by four percent each fiscal year.
-For further information, refer to Note 6 to the basic financial statements. - In February 2019, the Corporation completed a debt restructuring pursuant to a certain Third Amended Title III Plan of Adjustment (the "Plan of Adjustment"), confirmed under Title III of the Puerto Rico Oversight, Management and Economic Stability Act ("PROMESA").
-In connection with the consummation and effectiveness of the Plan of Adjustment, the Corporation issued its Puerto Rico Sales Tax Financing Corporation Restructured Sales Tax Bonds, Series 2019 Bonds (the "COFINA Bonds") under a certain Master Trust Indenture, dated as of February 12, 2019, as supplemented and amended (the "Indenture"). - On October 4, 2021, the U.S. Supreme Court denied the Petition for a Writ of Certiorari presented by COFINA's junior bondholders on April 2, 2021, challenging the validity of the Plan of Adjustment under PROMESA.
-The petition challenged the United States Court of Appeals for the First Circuit's (the "First Circuit") decision to uphold Judge Laura Taylor Swain's order confirming the Plan of Adjustment.
-The First Circuit's March 2, 2021, decision concluded that efforts to revoke the Plan of Adjustment were barred under the doctrine of equitable mootness because the plan has already been implemented.
-The U.S. Supreme Court's decision conclusively resolves the last remaining challenge to the Plan of Adjustment.
+- The Corporation's net deficit in the statement of net position (deficit) increased from \$6,781 million as of June 30, 2023 to \$7,396 million as of June 30, 2024, an increase of approximately \$615 million, or 9%.
+The increase in net deficit is due to the Corporation recording interest on its bonds payable of approximately \$614 million, of which \$184 million represent the accretion of interest on capital appreciation bonds during the year ended June 30, 2024.
+Also, during the year ended June 30, 2024, the Corporation accrued the amount of \$23 million representing the sales and use tax ("SUT") collections deposited in the Remainder Fund that will be paid to the Commonwealth of Puerto Rico (the "Commonwealth") in accordance with Section 5.10 of the Indenture (as defined below).
+These increases were offset by program revenues (investment earnings) of approximately \$19 million. - COFINA Revenues (as defined below) increased to \$511 million in fiscal year 2024 from \$492 million in fiscal year 2023, an increase of approximately \$19 million, or 4%.
+This increase was due to a statutory rate increase of 4% provided by Act No.91-2006, as amended ("Act No. 91").
+The term "COFINA Revenues" refers to the Corporation's right to receive the first funds of the Pledged SUT (as defined below) collected in any fiscal year, up to an amount equal to fifty-three and sixty-five one hundredths percent (53.65%) of the Fixed Income Amount for each fiscal year, which is a statutorily determined amount that increases by four percent each fiscal year.
+The term "Pledged SUT" includes (a) the present and future revenues and collections generated by the portion of the SUT that corresponds, initially, to a tax rate of five and one-half percent (5.5%), subject to the right of the Commonwealth to reduce the rate of the Pledged SUT in accordance with the Indenture and the right of the Commonwealth to provide Substituted Collateral in accordance with the Substitution Requirements, and (b) the Substituted Collateral, if any, provided by the Commonwealth in accordance with the Substitution Requirements.
+For further information on the SUT and COFINA's ownership rights over certain portions of the SUT, refer to Note 6 to the basic financial statements.